-You should always have some granolas bars or fruit around for your volunteers.
+You should always have some granola bars or fruit around for your volunteers.
 Some of them probably skip breakfast as they wake up earlier to come serve.
-Once in awhile, splurge on breakfast tacos or really good bagels for your volunteer team.
+Once in a while, splurge on breakfast tacos or really good bagels for your volunteer team.

 17. Provide a free food truck or bbq party for the church staff and volunteers one afternoon.

 Everyone loves a party!
-If you have the budget throw a bbq party or pre-pay for a food truck to set up on afternoon for your volunteer team.
+If you have the budget throw a bbq party or pre-pay for a food truck to set up one afternoon for your volunteer team.

 18. Celebrate birthdays for volunteers and give cards.